Aiven-Open/metadata-parser/README.md

 pip install -r requirements.txt
 ```

-Copy the `conf.env.sample` file to `conf.env` in the `aiven_metadata_parser/conf` folder and edit the token parameter and the project name from which you want to extract parameters.
+In the `aiven_metadata_parser/conf` folder, copy the `conf.env.sample` file to `conf.env` and edit the token parameter and the project name from which you want to extract parameters.
 If you don't have a project with services already running you can create a sample set of services with the `create_services.sh` file, which requires the `aiven-client` to be installed and the user to be logged in.

 Once `conf.env` is set, you can start the metadata extraction with: